-1. Highway 100 Double Box Culverts (Constructed 1930s, and 2001) and Inlet Structure (Constructed 1995)
+- 1. Highway 100 Double Box Culverts (Constructed 1930s, and 2001) and Inlet Structure (Constructed 1995) - a.

-- a.
 The concrete inlet structure appeared to be in satisfactory condition. - b.
-Circumferential cracks and approximately 12 locations of spalled concrete, nine of which had exposed reinforcement, were observed in the north (left) box culvert. - c.
-Two areas of spalled concrete on the right wall of the south (right) box culvert were observed. - d.
+Debris was built up in the inlet structure causing a small dam 18" deep at the inlet structure.
+Barr notified the City of Crystal of this issue on November 1, 2024 and the City removed the debris on November 18, 2024. - c.
+During the inspection there was 4" of water in the right box and 18" of water in the left box, due to the debris dam and accumulated sediment. - d.
+Circumferential cracks and approximately 14 locations of spalled concrete, 13 of which had exposed reinforcement, were observed in the north (left) box culvert. - e.
+Two areas of spalled concrete on the right wall of the south (right) box culvert were observed. - f.
 Four longitudinal cracks, circumferential cracks, and areas of spalled concrete with exposed reinforcement were observed along the top of the south (right) box culvert.
-MnDOT performed repairs to the culverts in 2007, but cracks have been noted since 2008 and areas of concrete spalling have been noted since 2014. - e.
+MnDOT performed repairs to the culverts in 2007, but cracks have been noted since 2008 and areas of concrete spalling have been noted since 2014. - g.
 Deposited sediment was observed in the north (left) box culvert, generally ranging from 6-36 inches deep.
-This is similar to previous inspections that noted 6-24 inches of deposited sediment has been observed in the north (left) box culvert since 2002. - f.
-The outlet portion of the structure appeared to be in satisfactory condition. - g.
+This is similar to previous inspections that noted 6-24 inches of deposited sediment has been observed in the north (left) box culvert since 2002. - h.
+The outlet portion of the structure appeared to be in satisfactory condition. - i.
 Riprap was observed in the inlet structure near entrance to the south (right) box culvert.